A geometric criterion on the equality between BKK bound and intersection index: Abstract

 \section{Abstract}

-The Bernshtein-Kushnirenko-Khovanskii theorem provides a generic root count for system of Laurent polynomials in terms of the mixed volume of their Newton polytopes which has since been known as the BKK bound.
+The Bernshtein-Kushnirenko-Khovanskii theorem provides a generic root count for system of Laurent polynomials in terms of the mixed volume of their Newton polytopes (i.e., the BKK bound).
 A recent and far-reaching generalization of this theorem is the study of birationally invariant intersection index by Kaveh and Khovanskii.
-In this paper we generalize the BKK bound in the direction of the birationally invariant intersection index, and the main result allows the application of BKK bound to Laurent polynomial systems that has algebraic relations among the coefficients.
-Applying this result, we establish the birationally invariant intersection index for a well-studied algebraic Kuramoto equations.
+This short note establishes a simple geometric condition on the equality between the BKK bound and the intersection index for a system of vector spaces of Laurent polynomials.
+Applying this, we show that the intersection index for the algebraic Kuramoto equations equals their BKK bound.